okornoe/web102_prework/README.md

 ## Notes

-Had difficulties adding the gif to the readme file
+Had difficulties finding out how to render gif in the readme

 ## License